ikunetwork/WhitePaper/README.md

 * **NME:** $2.6 billion/15 years =  $173 million per year spend.

-The scientific probability of a rediscovered drug achieving approval is 30%, at a cost of 10 - 100 million \(avg. $55 million\) over 5 years, the IKU model.
+The scientific probability of a rediscovered drug achieving approval is 30%, at a cost of 10 - 100 million \(avg. $55 million\) over 5 years,

 China: $15 million 5 years.